+Tour Overview

-Tour Details It is not clear how the pilgrimage began, but it is thought that Kobo Daishi established the pilgrimage in the 9th century by either creating or visiting many of the temples on the pilgrimag.
+It is not clear how the pilgrimage began, but it is thought that Kobo Daishi established the pilgrimage in the 9th century by either creating or visiting many of the temples on the pilgrimage today.
 The pilgrimage became popular during the 17th century when the first guidebook was published.
 It is said that as you follow the pilgrimage route, Kobo Daishi will accompany you and will always be there for comfort and protection.

+Destinations

+All 88 Temples of the Shikoku Pilgrimage, Osaka, Tokushima, Shishikui Onsen, Kochi, Uwajima, Matsuyama, Dogo Onsen, Niihama, Takamatsu

+Tour Factors

-The objective of the Shikou 88 temple pilgrimage (also called "Henro") is simple: retrace the footsteps of Kobo Daishi whille traveling the approximately 800 miles (1200 kilometers) and visit all 88 temples.
+■Tour Details The objective of the Shikou 88 temple pilgrimage (also called "Henro") is simple: retrace the footsteps of Kobo Daishi whille traveling the approximately 800 miles (1200 kilometers) and visit all 88 temples.
 The motives for doing this pilgrimage are varied.
 Some come for religious reasons, some to pray for healing or safety in the home, or some in memory of those who have passed away.
 Or some come just to get away from regular life, some for recreation, or some to spend time in reflection and to find oneself.
-One of the most charming attributes of the pilgrimage is "o-settai", or gift-giving.
-For hundreds of years, locals have supported the pilgrims by giving pilgrims small gifts of food and drinks.
-This gives you numerous opportunities to meet with the locals one-on-one, making the pilgrimage and this tour a once in a lifetime experience you will treasure forever.
 What is the Shikoku 88 Temple Pilgrimage Tour?